flamelily-bluescsi/bluescsi/picomem2.md

 {% include carousel2.html %}

 The PicoMEM 2 is an new iteration on the original [PicoMEM](/picomemall) 8-bit ISA expansion card based on the Raspberry Pi Pico 2 microcontroller.
 It adds a huge range of features from the original.
+Integrated Soundblaster and GUS support, with onboard audio jack.
 This PicoMEM 2 comes as default with a Pico 2, and a RM2 wifi adapter so NE2000 networking can be used straight away.
 Improvements and additions over PicoMEM 1 listed below:

 ###### Performance increase / New hardware: